 I completed my PhD (2019) in the Mandrak Lab at the University of Toronto and co-supervised by Dr. Olaf Weyl at the South African Institute for Aquatic Biodiversity.
 I completed my MSc (2013) in the Ricciardi Lab at McGill University.
-I have worked on numerous research projects around the world: Canada, East Africa, Panama, and South Africa.
+I have worked on numerous research projects around the world: Canada, East Africa, Panama, and Southern Africa.